rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 We can construct relative paths that begin in the parent module, rather than the current module or the crate root, by using `super` at the start of the path.
-This is like starting a filesystem path with the `..` syntax.
+This is like starting a filesystem path with the `..` syntax that means to go to the parent directory.
 Using `super` allows us to reference an item that we know is in the parent module, which can make rearranging the module tree easier when the module is closely related to the parent but the parent might be moved elsewhere in the module tree someday.

 Consider the code in Listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
 The